graphhopper/graphhopper/README.md

  * [Turn costs and restrictions](https://github.com/graphhopper/graphhopper/pull/55#issuecomment-31089096) (flexible and hybrid mode only)
  * Multiple profiles and weightings
  * Several pre-built routing profiles: car, bike, racingbike, mountain bike, foot, motorcycle, ...
- * The core uses only a few dependencies (trove4j and slf4j)
+ * The core uses only a few dependencies (hppc and slf4j)
  * Scales from small indoor-sized to world-wide-sized graphs
  * Find nearest point on street e.g. to get elevation or 'snapp to road'
  * Do [map matching](https://github.com/graphhopper/map-matching) with GraphHopper